matthewliuswims/name-keeper/README.md

 1) geolocation?
 2) downloading all names to a file?
 3) picture/thumbail?
-4) delete multiple people?
-5) if a user logs in again, they have the option to turn off help if they want it.
-6) flashcard mode?
-7) search uses fuzzy search
-8) allow user to edit they long-press (or swipe)..fotced touch on the box (gives them edit+delete) options
+4) allow user to edit they long-press (or swipe)..fotced touch on the box (gives them edit+delete) options

-***avoid pronouns

-'Add a group'
-'Then you can add people (**or names?) to the group'
+5) have addable descriptors rather than a description <-- reilly's suggestion
+6) bulk edit